Bozeman Condos For Sale – Downtown Bozeman Townhouse & Condominium Communities

 - Low Maintenance: No more physial strains from mowing the lawn or shoveling snow.
 Condo living means someone else takes care of the plumbing problems or roof maintenance for you.
 There may be some cases–if it’s your fault–where you will have to pay.

 - Yard and Outdoor Space: Yards and outdoor areas are usually smaller in condo communities, so if you hate yard work, this may be the perfect option for you.

 Is security more important to you than distance from your neighbors?
 Are you comfortable with Bozeman condo-community living?
 Here’s a list of basic “Cons” of condo living to help you decide:

 Bozeman Condos For Sale: Minus Side of Ownership

 - Box of Air: When you buy a condo, remember you do not own the land beneath the building, you simply share an interest in it.
 Instead, you own the space within the interior walls of your unit, and share ownership of the common areas with the other Condo owners.

-- Community Living: Shared walls and common areas mean that you are more likely to hear your neighbors or run into them more often.
-Also, as part of the homeowner’s association, you will have to coordinate with neighbors to come to decisions regarding the common areas.
-You’re much closer to your neighbors in a condo or town home.
+- Community Living: You’re much closer to your neighbors in a condo or town home.
+Shared walls and common areas may allow noise from your neighbors to filter in or encounters with your neighbors more often than you may like.
+Also, as part of the homeowner’s association, you will have to coordinate with neighbors to come to decisions regarding common area usage and changes.
 If possible, try to meet your closest prospective neighbors before making a decision.

 - Fees: Monthly condominium fees go toward maintenance and repair of the common areas.
 Occasionally, there are additional assessment fees to handle larger repair jobs.
 Your fees may also be paying for amenities, such as a swimming pool, that you may not use.
 Although fees generally help pay for amenities and provide savings for future repairs, you will have to pay the fees agreed to by the condo board, whether or not you’re interested in the amenity or not.